 Rationale for Derivative-Free Algorithms

 Derivative-free optimization algorithms were chosen for a few reasons, despite their known performance drawbacks in terms of wall-clock time.
 First, to do a complete configuration optimization of the substructure, a mixed-integer capable algorithm is required.
-No gradient-based optimziation algorithm is capable of handling these types of variables directly (unless a rounding approximation is used).
+No gradient-based optimization algorithm is capable of handling these types of variables directly (unless a rounding approximation is used).
 This was the primary reason for the selection of a genetic algorithm for the global design space search and optimization step.

 Another reason for the selection of derivative-free algorithms is that the analysis flow uses a number of third-party, black box tools or algorithms that do not come with analytical gradients.
 This includes Frame3DD, MAP++, and some of the API 2U procedures that rely on roots of nonlinear equations.
 Thus, gradient-based optimization algorithms would be forced to use finite difference approximations around these tools at the very least.
 However, derivatives approximated with finite differences are expensive to compute accurately.
 If computed inaccurately, for the sake of reducing computational time, finite difference derivatives can easily lead an optimization algorithm astray, especially in highly nonlinear or tightly constrained regions of the design space.
 This is another reason for the use of derivative-free algorithms, even when conducting local neighborhood design space optimization and/or sensitivity studies.